Broken internal URLs

 Broken URLs often also give rise to broken links - where other internal URLs contain ongoing links that point at the broken URL - and this is typically a situation that requires a resolution.

 What does the Hint check?

-This Hint will trigger for any internal URL which returns does not return a 2XX or 3XX HTTP status.
+This Hint will trigger for any internal URL which does not return a 2XX or 3XX HTTP status.

 Examples that trigger this Hint

 The Hint will trigger for this URL if it had any of the following:

 Depending on the type(s) of broken URLs you are dealing with, you'd need to handle each one differently.